GiulioRossetti/ndlib/docs/reference/models/epidemics/Profile.rst

 Example
 -------

-In the code below is shown an example of istantiation and execution of a Profile model simultion on a random graph: we set the initial infected node set to the 10% of the overall population and assign a profile of 0.25 to all the nodes.
+In the code below is shown an example of instantiation and execution of a Profile model simulation on a random graph: we set the initial infected node set to the 10% of the overall population and assign a profile of 0.25 to all the nodes.

 .. code-block:: python